Biohazard4x/Resident-Evil-4-.FCV/README.md

 | 0x02   | uint16   | Keyframe Start Frame |
 | 0x04   | byte[]   | Keyframe Curve Data (Hermite splines or direct baked data) |

-- The encoding format is determined by the jointâs Data Type (see table above).
+- The encoding format is determined by the joints Data Type (see table above).
 - Even if an axis is static or unused, it **must** be present with start/end bind pose values.

 ---